UW-CTRL/lmc-book/lectures/kalman-filter.md

 &y(t) = Cx(t) + v(t), \qquad &\mathbb{E}[v(t)v(t)^T] = R, \qquad &v(t) \sim \mathcal{N}(0, R)
 ```

 What we will do is convert these continuous-time dynamics into discrete-time dynamics with time-step $\Delta t$ and apply the discrete-time Kalman Filter equations, and then see what happens with $\Delta t \rightarrow 0$.
-This is similar to what we did when we went from discrete-time Bellman equation to continous-time HJB equation.
+This is similar to what we did when we went from discrete-time Bellman equation to continuous-time HJB equation.

 Let $\Delta t$ denote a time step.
 Then we have: